kaylasiksik/schedule-builder/README.md

 The present project features a calendar app to help with scheduling.

+Moment.js was employed to use and display date and time data.

 When the webpage loads, a blank daily calendar appears.

 The current date is displayed at the top, with a work day scheduler below.